The sunrise on the big island is one of those things that you have to experience in person.

 Pololu Valley has multiple small outlooks to stop and snap a few photos before making it down to Pololu Beach.

 After watching the sunrise from the lookout, you can hike the rest of the way down.
-Once you get down, you will be greeted by the gorgeous black sand beach!
+Once you get down, you will be greeted by one of the best black sand beaches in Hawaii!

 The hike down is less than a mile; however, it’s a bit steep coming up and can be slippery in certain sections.